Amongst the newest forms of investment vehicles available for wealthy individuals are Private Equity and Venture Capital.

 Private equity investments are not new; in fact, it has been in existence for almost a century and was the domain of wealthy individuals and families.

-The Wallenberg family created Investor AB in 1916 in Sweden and acted like venture capitalists for Swedish marquee companies such as ABB, Atlas Copco, Ericsson, to name a few.
+The Wallenberg family created Investor AB in 1916 in Sweden and acted as venture capitalists for Swedish marquee companies such as ABB, Atlas Copco, and Ericsson, to name a few.

 The confusion between the activities arises as the terms are often used interchangeably, even by those who are practitioners of this form of investment.

 Both VC and PE are in the business of buying cheap and selling dear.
 However, the approach to this challenge is what fundamentally differentiates the two entities.

 Private equity firms usually take an interest in a pre-existing enterprise with established products and positive operating cash flows.